ammarhakim/summer-school-cmpp/source/index.rst

-- Much of the deep understanding of plasma processes in solar system planets (magnetospheres, ionosphere) can only be gained from detailed modeling: kinetic modelling is likely impossible. **How to incorporate some kinetic effects into fluid models?**
+- Much of the deep understanding of plasma processes in solar system planets (magnetospheres, ionosphere) can only be gained from detailed modeling: global kinetic modelling is likely impossible. **How to incorporate some kinetic effects into fluid models?**

 Fusion Physics Examples: Building a working thermonuclear fusion reactor.